DragonMinded/homeassistant/README.md

-# homeassistant
+# Home Assistant Stuff

-Miscelaneous Home Assistant Helpers
+Contains a collection of useful helpers I've written or adopted for Home Assistant.